lpurificacao/Python_setup/README.md

 ${\large{\textsf{\textcolor{#0A1589}{Did you know?}}}}$

-Nowhere in the script is the virtual environment activated.
+Nowhere in the process is the virtual environment activated.

-One does not need to activate it to install packages or libraries.
+We do not need to activate it to install packages or libraries.